-Dirty brake fluid decreases the brake's performance and can damage seals, leading to leaks and even complete failure over time.
+Dirty brake fluid decreases the brake's performance and can damage seals, leading to leaks and even failure over time.
 This is why it is very important to have your brakes bled and the fluid flushed regularly.
 Anytime the brakes are bled or the brake pads are changed, it's important to clean and lubricate the pistons inside the caliper.
-This ensures the seals are clean and the pistions are moving evenly for maximum performance.
+This ensures the seals are clean and the pistons are moving evenly for maximum performance.

 Have your local bike shop service your brake system so you can have confidence in your bike all season long.

 SHIMANO recommends that you get your bike worked on by a professional mechanic at your local bike shop.
 Mechanics at our SHIMANO SERVICE CENTERS are up to date on all our latest technologies and can provide the highest quality service.